From pv magazine USA

 The Department of Energy’s National Renewable Energy Lab (NREL), has aimed to better understand what the real degradation rate of a solar module is in their report Robust PV Degradation Methodology and Application.

 NREL noted that many methods have been proposed for extracting the degradation rate from operational data of PV systems, but most of the published approaches are susceptible to bias due to inverter clipping, module soiling, temporary outages, seasonality, and sensor degradation.
-For instance, the below image shows sensor degradation/drift in the purple, which would have suggested module degradation, but after filtering the more consistent blue solar production data comes out.
+For instance, the below image shows sensor degradation/drift in the black and green, which would have suggested module degradation in the purple.
+However, when compared to the blue regularly calibrated sensors – a marked drift over 5 years at an annualized linear rate of 1%–2%/year becomes visible.

 NREL looked at each of the variables, and tuned their model to account for and remove these variations from the data.
 NREL then compared this newly filtered field collected data with the many solar systems they the research group has had running for greater tan 10 years, and felt that the new, and they now propose considering this new analysis technique.